+Replace your traditional incandescent bulbs with LED or CFL bulbs, which are more energy efficient.
+This means they use less energy and last longer.
 In addition to containing no mercury, LED bulbs use 75% less electricity than incandescent lamps.
-Even better, they have a 25-fold increase in lifespan over standard bulbs.
+Even better, they have a 25-fold longer lifespan than standard bulbs.

-- Turn off lights when not in use – Turning off lights when not in use is a simple way to save energy and reduce your utility bills.
+- Turn lights off when not in use.
+This is a simple way to save energy and reduce your utility bills.

 Get Them For FREE Now!